bkanhu10/nextjs-dashboard-starter/README.md

 - `NEXT_PUBLIC_API_URI_V2`: URL of the API V2.
 - `NODE_ENV`: If set to production, the application will run in production mode.
 If set to development, the application will run in development.

-To Run this project you need [JashCeramic Backend](https://github.com/skentinodev/jash-ceramic-backend)

 **4. Run the Development Server:**

 ```bash